AdinathJabade/DSA_java_practice/README.md

 # DSA Java Practice

+Java DS & Algorithms practice — collection of implementations for arrays, 2D arrays, recursion and string problems (completed during an Instarr internship).

 This repository contains a collection of Java practice programs implementing common data-structure and algorithm exercises.
 The code is grouped by topic to make navigation simple (arrays, 2D arrays, recursion, strings, and a few miscellaneous practice files).

 ## Table of contents